Perseverance lands on Mars

 Historic day for space missions.
 After a journey of 500 million kilometers, NASA’s Perseverance rover is already on the surface of Mars.
 After almost half a year of travel to the red planet, the space robot is ready to search for evidence of previous life.

 Completed the vital phase of landing on the Martian surface.
-Perseverance will travel the surface of the Jezero crater with one primary objective: to locate very peculiar rocks that may have been degraded by the water that existed many millions of years ago on the surface of Mars.
+The Perseverance will traverse the surface of the Jezero crater with one primary objective: to locate some very peculiar rocks that may have been degraded by the water that existed many millions of years ago on the surface of Mars.

-This task is fundamental, since its study will allow us to discover whether or not there is microscopic life on the neighboring planet in the form of fossils.
+This task is essential, since its study will allow discovering whether or not there is microscopic life on the neighboring planet in the form of fossils.
 To do this, Perseverance will take the samples so that in future missions to Mars, other ships can bring these fragments back.

 In addition, it incorporates an instrument that technology made in Spain to analyze the atmosphere and also capable of oxygen.
 An important step, since if the presence of this gas is detected on the neighboring planet, it will allow astronauts to use it who, in the not too distant future, can travel to Mars and also use it as fuel to return from the mission.